Maximizing Expected Utility for Stochastic Combinatorial Optimization Problems: Introduction

 \subsection{Our Contributions}

-We discuss in detail our result for \eum.
-We assume $\uti$ is part of the specification of the problem but not part of the input.
-Moreover, we assume $\lim_{x\rightarrow \infty}\uti(x) =0$.
-This captures the fact that if the weight of solution is too large, it becomes almost useless for us.
-W.l.o.g. we can also assume $0\leq \uti(x)\leq 1$ for $x\geq 0$, by scaling.
-We say a function $\tmu(x)$ is an {\em $\epsilon$-approximation} of $\uti(x)$ if $|\tmu(x)-\uti(x)|\leq \epsilon \forall x\geq0$.
-For ease of exposition, we let $\tmu(x)$ be a complex function.
-Recall that a polynomial time approximation scheme (PTAS) is an algorithm which takes an instance of a minimization problem and a parameter $\epsilon$ and produces a solution whose cost is within a factor $1 + \epsilon$ of the optimum, and the running time, for any fixed $\epsilon$, is polynomial in the size of the input.
-We use $A$ to denote the deterministic combinatorial optimization problem under consideration.
-The {\em exact version} of a problem $A$ asks the question whether there is a feasible solution of $A$ with weight exactly equal to a given number $K$.
-We say an algorithm runs in {\em pseudopolynomial time} for the exact version of $A$ if the running time is polynomial in $n$ and $K$.
-Our first main theorem is the following.
+In order to state our contribution, we first recall some standard terminologies.
+A polynomial time approximation scheme (PTAS) is an algorithm which takes an instance of a minimization problem (a maximization problem resp.) and a parameter $\epsilon>0$ and produces a solution whose cost is at most $(1+\epsilon)\opt$ (at least $(1-\epsilon)\opt$ resp.), and the running time, for any fixed constant $\epsilon>0$, is polynomial in the size of the input, where $\opt$ is the optimal solution.
+We use $\probA$ to denote the deterministic combinatorial optimization problem under consideration, and $\eum(\probA)$ the corresponding expected utility maximization problem.
+The {\em exact version} of $\probA$ asks the question whether there is a feasible solution of $\probA$ with weight exactly equal to a given integer $K$.
+We say an algorithm runs in {\em pseudopolynomial time} for the exact version of $\probA$ if the running time is polynomial in $n$ and $K$.
+For many combinatorial problems, a pseudopolynomial algorithm for the exact version is known.
+Examples include shortest path, spanning tree, matching and knapsack.